ORelio/Spotlight-Downloader/README-En.txt

   This allows to gradually download images without hammering the Spotlight API.

 update-archive-and-lockscreen
-  Same as update-archive-and-wallpaper but updates the system-wide lockscreen.
+  Same as update-archive-and-wallpaper but updates the lockscreen image.
-  This script must be run as administrator as it replaces an image in the Windows folder and clear the lockscreen cache to force a lockscreen refresh.
+  If run as administrator under Enterprise or Education editions, it can also update the global lockscreen image by taking advantage of the group policy feature.

 update-wallpaper
   This script maintains a cache of several Spotlight pictures tailored to your screen